-State Controller amounts are draft as of January 2013.
+^{} State Controller amounts are draft as of January 2013.

-Final Controller amounts are unart as of billingly 2015.
-It is August 3 Special Fund Balance Reconciliation, the Department of Finance (Finance) identifies two adjustments that must be made in order to accurately compare fund balance totals reported by the State Controller with amounts reported by Finance in the governor's budget.
+In its August 3 Special Fund Balance Reconciliation, the Department of Finance (Finance) identifies two adjustments that must be made in order to accurately compare fund balance totals reported by the State Controller with amounts reported by Finance in the governor's budget.
 Specifically, according to Finance, the State Controller's ending fund balance must be reduced by encumbrances-which represent goods that are ordered but not received by the end of a fiscal year-and deferred state payroll costs-a budgetary solution that defers state payroll costs across two fiscal years.